MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/how-to/mobile-apps-address-map.md

 # Create an app with address input and map controls

 There are many scenarios where users are expected to enter addresses in an app.
-Historically, there have been multiple fields capturing each element of an address where the user types in the street address, city and the postal code, and can select state.
+Historically, there have been multiple fields capturing each element of an address where the user provides the street address, city and the postal code, and selects state.
 Entering addresses can be frustrating and error-prone, particularly in mobile scenarios.

 The address input control presents the user with dynamic address suggestions as they type.
-Using fuzzy matching logic, the control suggests multiple potential address matches from which the user can select—making it quicker and easier to enter accurate addresses.
+Using fuzzy matching logic, the control suggests multiple potential address matches from which the user can select&mdash;making it quicker and easier to enter accurate addresses.

 The control returns the address as structured data, allowing the application to extract information like city, street, municipality, and even latitude and longitude.
 The data is in a format friendly to many locales and international address formats.